AlexQianjin/wits-screen/README.md

 11/24/2020 | 1 | Updated the style of the weather and the daily component 11/25/2020 | 1 | Updated the style of the birthday component
-11/26/2020 | 1 | Updated the size of the picture in the daily component 12/02/2020 | 4 | Implemented the uploading function of daily image
+11/26/2020 | 1 | Updated the size of the picture in the daily component 12/02/2020 | 4 | Implemented the uploading feature of daily image
+12/02/2020 | 3 | Implemented the updating information of the employees feature

 ## Release History
 Date | Summary